Background pattern

 Composition of Casodex

-• The active ingredient is bicalutamide.
+• The active substance is bicalutamide.
 Each tablet contains 50 mg of bicalutamide.

-This medicine is presented in the form of coated tablets.
-The tablets are white, round, biconvex, and printed with the Casodex logo on one side and with “Cdx 50” on the other.
+This medicine is presented as film-coated tablets.
+The tablets are white, round, biconvex, printed with the Casodex logo on one side and with "Cdx 50" on the other.

-Casodex 50 mg coated tablets are presented in containers of 30 tablets conditioned in blister pack.
+Casodex 50 mg film-coated tablets are presented in packs of 30 tablets in blisters.

 149 boulevard Bataille de Stalingrad